top of page

 Squash Court Floors

-Squash court floors, often carved from premium hardwoods like maple, beech, oak, or ash.
-The top surface of squash floors differs substantially from typical sports floors.
-They're designed to resist the 'aquaplaning' effect, which can lead to accidental slips from sweat drops.
-To achieve this, the floors aren't sealed with a glossy finish.
-Instead, they are impregnated to preserve the wood's natural porosity, ensuring grip while offering protection against moisture.
-This technique is a standard for WSF-approved flooring companies.
+Squash court floors are typically made from high-quality hardwoods such as, beech, oak, or ash.
+Unlike standard sports floors, the surface of squash floors is specifically designed to prevent the 'aquaplaning' effect, which can cause slips due to sweat.
+To achieve this, these floors are not coated with a glossy finish; instead, they are treated to maintain the wood's natural porosity, providing grip while protecting against moisture.

 Standard Court Lighting